aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 ### Operating system ###
-Since the guidance runs in the AWS cloud, on an Amazon Elastic Compute Cloud (EC2) instance, Linux (preferably Amazon Linux 2023 AMI) is recommended.
+Since the guidance runs in the AWS cloud, on an Amazon Elastic Compute Cloud (EC2) instance (t3.medium or higher), Linux (preferably Amazon Linux 2023 AMI) is recommended.

 * You will need an Amazon Elastic Compute Cloud (EC2) instance for setup, training and testing.
 Please launch an EC2 instance in the default VPC
   - Once the instance is created, [Authorize ec2 to access the ElastiCache cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.AuthorizeAccess.html).
 The port range(6379-6380) needs to be specified in the inbound rule of the security group attached to the ElastiCache serverless cluster to allow connection request from the ec2 instance security group.